 Due to different terrain and climate, people grow different foods and prepare various dishes that differ from region to region.
 The coastal region’s dishes consist mainly of seafood.

 Phan Rang is located on the southern coast of Vietnam and the cuisine is mainly influenced by southern culture when it comes to spices.
-The majority of delicacies comes from the sea, and once in Phan Rang, you’ll have a chance to try some of the freshest seafood in Vietnam.
+The majority of delicacies come from the sea, and once in Phan Rang, you’ll have a chance to try some of the freshest seafood in Vietnam.
 After reading this article you will know the best places to eat in Phan Rang and be able to visit them all during your trip.

 So, let’s dip straight into the unique food in Phan Rang: